Housing and Meals

 All residence halls and academic buildings have access to free wireless Internet access.
 Students should be aware that sheets, blankets, pillows, towels, etc. are not provided in the residence halls.

 Exchange students will be automatically placed into housing on campus.
+Please note that living in on-campus housing is mandatory for incoming exchange students.
 Housing assignments will be determined and given to students in late December.

 All students living on campus are required to have a meal plan.
 Exchange students choose which level of plan they would like.
 Meals plans give exchange students access to dining halls featuring “all-you-care-to-eat” buffet options.
 Below is an example of the type of food you might find in one of these dining halls: